rainmana/cursorifier/README.md

 - 🚀 Analyze GitHub repositories or local codebases with a single command
 - 🧩 Intelligently extract project structure, conventions, and patterns
 - 📚 Handles large codebases that exceed the token limit for LLMs
-- 🤖 Generate tailored Cursor rules using multiple LLM providers
+- 🤖 Generate tailored rules for both **Cursor AI** and **Cline** using multiple LLM providers
 - 🔌 **Multi-Provider Support**: Anthropic Claude, OpenAI, Ollama, LM Studio, and more
 - 🏠 **Local AI Support**: Use your own models with Ollama or LM Studio
-- 📝 Create production-ready .rules.mdc files for immediate use
+- 📝 Create production-ready `.rules.mdc` files for Cursor AI
+- 📋 Create `.clinerules` files for Cline AI assistant
 - 🔧 Customize analysis with flexible configuration options

 ## 🚀 Installation